bparanj/crystal/electronics/book/basics/resistor-types.md

 Resistors come in various types based on material, construction, and application.
-Here's a categorized list:

----

 ### **1. Fixed Resistors**
 These have a constant resistance value that cannot be adjusted.